Joining as an organization isn't that different than what is

 Do your own teaching better

-let's do better together.
-Plenty of technical staff (who aren't
+improve our events together.
+Plenty of technical staff (who aren't primarily

-primarily teachers) need to teach as part of their jobs, and this is
+teachers) need to teach as part of their jobs, and this is the kind of

-wide audience, and we will help you to develop the workshop and do the
+wide audience, and we can help you to develop the workshop and do the

 streaming - including finding many expert co-instructors to help with